svigerske/trac-to-github/migration-from-trac-to-Git**b.md

    - Make Trac git repo read-only
    - Bring Trac online.
 2. Convert all tickets to Issues in a new repo.
 (This preserves the ticket numbers as Issue numbers.)
-3. Open PRs from [sagetrac-mirror](https://github.com/sagemath/sagetrac-mirror) to the new repo for all open tickets with attached branches.
+3. Open PRs from [sagemath/sagetrac-mirror](https://github.com/sagemath/sagetrac-mirror) to the new repo for all open tickets with attached branches.
 4. Final check that the new repo is OK.
 5. [Archive](https://docs.github.com/en/repositories/archiving-a-github-repository) https://github.com/sagemath/sagetrac-mirror (= set to read-only)
-6. Replace sagemath/sage by the new repo.
+6. Rename sagemath/sage](https://github.com/sagemath/sage) to sagemath/sage-old.
+7. Rename the new repo to sagemath/sage.
-7. Announce that sagemath/sage is now open for Issues and PRs.
+8. Announce that sagemath/sage is now open for Issues and PRs.

 # Retrieving data from GitHub